-Although we cannot provide any assurance that our business will continue to grow at the same rate or at all in the future, we have experienced substantial growth in our business and operations in recent years, which has placed, and may continue to place, significant demands on our management and our operational and financial resources, especially as we continue to focus on improving our operating efficiency.
-Although we completed workforce reduction plans in September 2022 and February 2023 to reduce operating costs, improve operating margins and accelerate profitability, we may experience employee growth in the future.
+Although we cannot provide any assurance that our business will continue to grow at the same rate or at all in the future, we have experienced substantial growth in our business and operations, which has placed, and may continue to place, significant demands on our management and our operational and financial resources, especially as we continue to focus on improving our operating efficiency.
+Although we have conducted workforce reductions in the past, we may experience employee growth in the future.
 We have also experienced significant growth in the number of customers, usage and amount of data that our platform and associated infrastructure support.
 As a result of this growth, our organizational structure is becoming more complex as we improve our operational, financial and management controls as well as our reporting systems and procedures.
-The expansion of our systems and infrastructure, as well as the changes arising from the Reorganization, will require us to commit substantial financial, operational, and technical resources.
+The expansion of our systems and infrastructure, as well as the changes arising from our business reorganizations, has required, and will continue to require, us to commit substantial financial, operational, and technical resources.
 Our revenue may not increase as a result of our investments in these areas and, if revenue does increase, it may not increase enough to offset these investments, or it may take several periods before we begin to see the benefits of these investments.
-If we are unable to adequately manage our growth and other business changes in a manner that preserves the key aspects of our corporate culture, including as a result of our recent reductions in force and the Reorganization, the quality and performance of our products may suffer, which could negatively affect our brand, reputation and ability to retain and attract customers and employees.
+If we are unable to adequately manage our growth and other business changes in a manner that preserves the key aspects of our corporate culture, including as a result of our past reductions in force, reorganization of our business and changes to our leadership structure, the quality and performance of our products may suffer, which could negatively affect our brand, reputation and ability to retain and attract customers and employees.
 Finally, if we are unable to maintain reliable service levels for our customers or if the level of efficiency in our organization suffers as we grow and transform our operating model, then our business, results of operations and financial condition could be adversely affected.